1. Safety Contacts

 23.Work Experience Placements

-All work experience placements for children and young persons visiting the School of English must be organised with the School's Health and Safety Co-ordinator.
+All work experience placements in the School of English must be organised with the School's Health and Safety Co-ordinator.

 24. Team Building Activities/Away Days or Similar Events